updated on 24 March 2026

 If you’re interested in pro bono work but don’t know where to start, The Oracle explains how you can find pro bono and volunteering opportunities.

-The ‘Best society for pro bono’ award, sponsored by Latham & Watkins, was presented to the University of Nottingham Pro Bono Society for a third year in a row.
+The ‘Best society for pro bono’ award was presented to the University of Leicester Pro Bono Society.

-Our award for the ‘Best society for commercial awareness’ was introduced at the 2020 Student Law Society Awards to address students’ growing interest in this crucial subject, as well as the launch of bespoke commercial awareness societies at some universities.
-From commercial awareness events with law firms and external speakers to workshops, guides, and competitions, societies continued to take this theme seriously, equipping members with the necessary resources and tools to understand and demonstrate this skill to future employers.
+From commercial awareness events with law firms and external speakers to workshops, guides, and competitions, societies continue to take the importance of boosting its members’ commercial knowledge seriously, equipping members with the necessary resources and tools to understand and demonstrate this skill to future employers.
 Don’t forget to head to our Commercial awareness hub if you’re interested in developing your commercial awareness in your own time.

-The ‘Best society for commercial awareness’ award, sponsored by Fried, Frank, Harris, Shriver & Jacobson (London) LLP, was presented to UCL Law Society.
+The ‘Best society for commercial awareness’ award, sponsored by Fried, Frank, Harris, Shriver & Jacobson (London) LLP, was presented to University of Nottingham Law Society.

 It’s obvious when a society has actively considered the importance of diversity and inclusion, and practically implemented steps to address it.
 Across the legal profession, there’s a growing discourse about the need to prioritise diversity and equality in the industry.
 From reading the awards submissions, it’s clear to see that students are more proactive than ever in seeking change and representation at all levels – from their societies and committees to their future employers, and the industry as a whole.